Obama offers a glimpse of his second-term priorities

 “This is a reminder that a Republican Congress working with a Republican president, Mitt Romney, would feel that women should not be able to make choices about their own healthcare,” Psaki told reporters on the flight to Iowa.

+Romney’s campaign tried to distance him from Mourdock’s remark, saying it did not reflect his views.
+But has not demanded the ad be pulled.
 Obama has criticized Romney for his opposition to abortion rights except in cases of rape, incest or the health of the mother.
-Romney’s campaign tried to distance him from Mourdock’s remark, but did not demand that the ad be pulled.

-“Governor Romney disagrees with Richard Mourdock, and Mr. Mourdock’s comments do not reflect Governor Romney’s views,” Romney campaign spokeswoman Andrea Saul said.
-“We disagree on the policy regarding exceptions for rape and incest, but still support him.”

 Polls show a deadlocked race nationally.
 A Reuters/Ipsos online tracking poll gave Romney a 1-point edge on Wednesday, 47 percent to Obama’s 46 percent.